-The market for mobile backhaul continued to be our primary addressable market segment globally in fiscal 2018.
-In North America, we supported long-term evolution ("LTE") deployments of our mobile operator customers, public safety network deployments for state and local governments, and private network implementations for utilities and other customers.
+The market for mobile backhaul continued to be our primary addressable market segment globally in fiscal 2019.
+In North America, we supported long-term evolution (LTE) deployments of our mobile operator customers, public safety network deployments for state and local governments, and private network implementations for utilities and other customers.
 In international markets, our business continued to rely on a combination of customers increasing their capacity to handle subscriber growth, the ongoing build-out of some large 3G deployments, and LTE deployments.
-Our international business was adversely affected in fiscal 2016 and fiscal 2017 by constrained availability of U.S. dollars in countries with economies highly dependent on resource exports, particularly oil.
-This condition, along with decline in local purchasing power because of currency devaluations relative to U.S. dollars, limited capital spending and slowed payments from customers in those locations.
-Our position continues to be to support our customers for LTE readiness and ensure that our technology roadmap is well aligned with evolving market requirements.
+Our position continues to be to support our customers for 5G and LTE readiness and ensure that our technology roadmap is well aligned with evolving market requirements.
 We continue to find that our strength in turnkey and after-sale support services is a differentiating factor that wins business for us and enables us to expand our business with existing customers in all markets.
 However, as disclosed above and in the "Risk Factors" section in Item 1A of this Annual Report on Form 10-K, a number of factors could prevent us from achieving our objectives, including ongoing pricing pressures attributable to competition and macroeconomic conditions in the geographic markets that we service.